 ADI evaluated the global lithium-ion battery (LIB) value chain, emphasizing technical and economic requirements for cathodes, anodes, and electrolytes.
-The analysis contrast the rapid adoption of LFP chemistries against NCM and emerging sodium-ion alternatives while modeling cost curves across major manufacturing hubs.
+The analysis contrasts the rapid adoption of LFP chemistries against NCM and emerging sodium-ion alternatives while modeling cost curves across major manufacturing hubs.
 Operational constraints, including raw material price volatility and grid-scale storage demands, were assessed to guide long-term infrastructure investment.

 National investment and infrastructure fund